Pritam Kotal: 2021–22: Semi-finalist

 For the 2021–22 season, Kotal was appointed as one of the captains of the club.
 He played his first match of the season against Bengaluru FC in the 2021 AFC Cup group stage match on 18 August 2021, which they won 2–0 at full-time.
-He scored his only goal of the season on 6 December against Jamshedpur FC in the Indian Super League, which they lost 2–1 even-though Kotal scored an 88th minute goal.
+He scored his only goal of the season on 6 December against Jamshedpur FC in the Indian Super League, which they lost 2–1 even-though Kotal scored an 88th-minute goal.

 On 18 May 2022, Kotal scored his last goal for ATK Mohun Bagan in the 2022 AFC Cup group stage match against Gokulam Kerala FC, where he equalized in the 53rd minute, but they would go on to lose the match by the score of 4–2 at the end of the game.

-2022–23: League title, final season, and departure
+2022–23: League title and departure

 During this season, he played all the matches for ATK Mohun Bagan in the league and won the league championship for the third time in his career after defeating Bengaluru on penalty shoot-outs.